Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 ### LiberLive C1
-OrinAyo will connect to the LiberLive C1 guitar by the Bluetooth connection used by the LiberLive mobile app.
-You can't use both OrinAyo and the mobile app at the same time.
+Orin Ayo will connect to the LiberLive C1 guitar by the Bluetooth connection used by the LiberLive mobile app.
+You can't use both Orin Ayo and the mobile app at the same time.
-You can select different drum beats and guitar styles for both paddles and OrinAyo will use the tempo set by LiberLive except for web-audio styles that have a pre-determined set of tempos per style.
+You can select different drum beats and guitar styles for both paddles and Orin Ayo will use the tempo set by LiberLive except for web-audio styles that have a pre-determined set of tempos per style.

-You can also use both the audio from LiberLive C1 and OrinAyo together in harmony
+You can also use both the audio from LiberLive C1 and Orin Ayo together in harmony

 #### Chords
 <img width="250px" align=left src=https://jus-be.github.io/orinayo/assets/screenshots/feature6-1.jpeg />